ahmed-shehata/zalando-commerce-ios/ISSUE_TEMPLATE.md

-If you're filling bug report please fill in:
+If you're filling bug report please provide the following:

 ### What did you do (e.g., steps to reproduce)